-Access to Gale tools, archives, and databases is on an institutional basis.
-Your library is a great place to discuss trialling the Lab.
-Alternatively, if you are a member of your institution's library staff, faculty, or academic staff, you can request a trial here.
+Access to Gale tools, archives and databases is on an institutional basis.
+Again, your library is a great place to discuss trialling the Lab.
+Alternatively, if you are a member of University library staff, faculty or academic, you can request a trial here.